jiminhsieh/note-of-how-to-learn-faster-and-better/README.md

 * Challenge yourself to teach the skill to others
 * Be patient

-## How to Move from Self-Awareness to Self-Improvemrnt
+## How to Move from Self-Awareness to Self-Improvement

 * self-management
 	* process step
 		1. be present
 		2. be self-aware
-		3. identify a range of behavioral chocies
+		3. identify a range of behavioral choices
-		4. intentionally choose beahviors that are believed to be the most productive
+		4. intentionally choose behaviors that are believed to be the most productive
 	* why is self-management so hard?
 		* The most productive behaviors are often not aligned with our habits and preferences. (if there were, we wound not need to manage ourselves)